 TREATMENT OF SURFACE/BURIED ARCHAEOLOGCIAL SITES

 When avoidance of sites is unachievable, consultation with SHPO and affected Tribes will occur.
 If the FHP is notified of.
-Any project activities occurring within site boundaries, including avoidance of all features, require monitoring by the Heritage program.
-Heritage program personnel supervised by the District, Zone, or FHPL will inspect project work occurring within site boundaries.
+Any undertaking activities occurring within site boundaries, including avoidance of all features, require monitoring by the Heritage program.
+Heritage program personnel supervised by the District, Zone, or FHPL will inspect undertaking work occurring within site boundaries.
 Designation of skid trails, equipment entrance and egress routes, slash piles, landings, fire line, and temporary roads within site boundaries will be coordinated with Heritage program personnel.
-Monitoring and inspection of project activities occurring on or adjacent to known archaeological and historic sites will be documented in the Forest Heritage database.
-These measures will continue to be strictly adhered to throughout the life of the project.
-Project design criteria are limited to the following options, or any combination thereof:
+Monitoring and inspection of undertaking activities occurring on or adjacent to known archaeological and historic sites will be documented in the Forest Heritage database.
+These measures, and any developed during consultation with the SHPO and affected Tribes will continue to be strictly adhered to throughout the life of the undertaking.
+Undertaking design criteria are limited to the following options, or any combination thereof: